Read case data

 ) is used as the path separator:"data/raw-data/file.csv"

-The here package is ideal for adding one more layer of reproducibility to your work.
+The here package reinforces the reproducibility of your work across multiple operating systems.
 If you are interested in reproducibility, we invite you to read this tutorial to increase the openess, sustainability, and reproducibility of your epidemic analysis with R

 Reading compressed data

-Take 1 minute: Can you read data from a compressed file in
+Can you read data from a compressed file in R

-file containing data for Marburg outbreak and then import it to your
+Download this zip file containing data for Marburg outbreak and then import it to your working environment.

 You can check the full list of supported file formats in the rio package on the package website.
-To expand {rio} to the full range of support for import and export formats run:
+To expand {rio} to the full range of supported formats run:

 R